Advising and registration for the Fall 2019 semester for undergraduates in degree programs will take place March 25 through May 8.

 Registration hours: 7:00am to 3:00pm

 Each class has been divided into two groups on a random basis, and each group is given one day for priority registration.
-You will be notified about the day you have been assigned for registration.
+You will be notified about the day you have been assigned prior to academic advising.
+Group assignments will be sent to your SMC Campus Box and to your SMC Email Account.
 After both groups in a class have had their registration days, an additional day of registration will be open to all members of the class.

 Spaces in classes will be held back and released as registration opens for each group, so there should be no disadvantage to students assigned to the group registering on the second day of registration for their class.